Improved Upper Bounds for the Directed Flow-Cut Gap: Reductions Among Cut Problems

 \item For each edge $(u, v) \in E$, we map it to an edge $\phi(u, v) := (u'_i, v'_i) \in E'$, where $u'_i \in R_u, v'_i \in L_v$, $i$ denotes the label of these nodes, and: \begin{itemize} \item If $w(u, v) \le \frac{1}{2n}$, then $i=0$

 \item If $w(u, v) \ge 1$, then $i=1$

-\item Otherwise, choose $i$ to be the smallest number that is a power of $\frac{1}{2}$ greater than $w(u, v)$. \end{itemize} Delete any nodes in a biclique $L_v \cup R_v$ for which we do not map any incident edges.
+\item Otherwise, choose $i$ to be the smallest number that is a power of $\frac{1}{2}$ at least as large as $w(u, v)$. \end{itemize} Delete any nodes in a biclique $L_v \cup R_v$ for which we do not map any incident edges.

 \item Abusing notation, for $v' \in V'$, we will denote by $\phi^{-1}(v')$ the set of edges $e \in E$ with $\phi(e)$ incident to $v'$.
 We assign vertex costs $\cost'(v') := \cost\left(\phi^{-1}(v')\right).$ \end{itemize}